-In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union
+In Historic Move At Labor-Skeptic 'Chicago Tribune,' Newsroom Pushes To Form Union

 One of the nation's oldest and most prestigious regional newspapers, The Chicago Tribune, could soon have a unionized staff.
 On Wednesday morning, journalists from its newsroom informed management that they are preparing to organize and that they have collected signatures from dozens of colleagues.

-Note: A previous version of this story incorrectly said that organizers sent a letter on Tuesday night.
-The letter was sent Wednesday morning.